Tuckahoe State Park

-Tuckahoe State Park is a public recreation area along Tuckahoe Creek in Caroline and Queen Anne's counties on the Eastern Shore of Maryland, United States.
+Tuckahoe State Park is a Maryland state park situated along Tuckahoe Creek in Caroline and Queen Anne's counties on the Eastern Shore of Maryland, United States.
 Adkins Arboretum, a garden and preserve maintaining over 600 native plant species, occupies 500 acres of the park.
 The arboretum provides classes to the public in horticulture, ecology and natural history.

 Activities and amenities

 The state park features a 60 acre lake for fishing and boating plus 20 mi of trails for hiking, biking, and equestrian use.
 The park also offers camping, cabins, and hunting as well as a recycled-tire playground for children.
 The American Discovery Trail runs through the park.

 In the news

 Residents who felt the quiet, rural nature of the park was threatened spoke out against a military training facility that was proposed to be built nearby in 2009, and plans for it were scrapped in 2010.